Say Goodbye the Right Way: 12 Awesome Resignation Letter Formats!

 Sincerely, [Your Name]

-4. Writing a Resignation Letter After an Internship
+4. Resignation Letter sample for an Internship

 Dear [Employer],